holdenb/holdenb/README.md

 My industry experience has landed me on a team that won the 2022 MedTech Breakthrough Award in healthcare technology for our Canopy platform (eMHR middleware).
 I was previously part of a team that shipped globally-leading maritime autonomous systems that completed a successful 3000 nautical mile transit, while fully-unmanned.

 I am currently in year one of my Master's in Electrical & Computer Engineering at Purdue University - West Lafayette.
-My focuses are in Communications, Networking, Signal & Image Processing.
+My focuses are in Computer Engineering and Automatic Control
-My research includes Brain Machine Interfaces, Biomedical Signal Processing, and Machine Learning applications in Healthcare Technologies.

 Feel free to reach out to me via email [📧](mailto:holden.bab@outlook.com) or social media.